BeHappyCommunication/SyliusInvoicePlugin/README.md

 A new block is also displayed in admin under the shipment section of orders that have an invoice linked.

 In the account section for your customers, a link is also displayed for every invoice linked to their orders.

-At the moment, orders fulfilled before enabling this plugin won't have any invoice linked.
-A command is being developped to enable this feature.

 # Configuration
 By default, invoices will be generated with a 12 digits number filled with 0 (str_pad(12, '0', STR_PAD_LEFT))